 Results

 This method has been applied to two simulated videos and one real video.
-The results and analysis are shown in the following subsections.
+The analyses and results are shown in the following subsections.

 Velocimetry benchmark

-The displacement estimation process and linking process are tested on a simulated data set consisting of 20 organelles in totally 100 frames with time delay ∆t = 1s.
-The trajectories are exhibited in figure 5.
+The displacement estimation and linking processes are tested on a simulated data set consisting of 20 organelles in 100 frames of video with a time delay ∆t = 1s.
+The trajectories are exhibited in Figure 5.
 The positions of an organelle in each frame are known and are generated by a diffusion process, which contains both diffusion term and drift term, as follows